 Did you know that even if most sites follow a stringent security policy and encrypt your passwords when stored in their systems, a sizable number still leaves your security questions and answers in plain text in their databases?

 This means that if their database is compromised and stolen, now the crooks have a way of getting access to your account using the security questions, even if your password is securely stored away.
 You can’t really go reset your birthdate and pet’s name any time soon.
 They can also use this knowledge to get access to your accounts on other sites you’ve signed up as well.

 Scraping information from your social feeds and surveys

 Most of the answers to your password recovery questions can also be easily scraped out of your social network profiles and feeds.
 Your date of birth, your mother’s name, where you went to school, your anniversaries, your pet’s name and more.
-Your social media profiles, like those on Facebook and Linkedin, can tell people more than you want them to know.
+Like those on Facebook and Linkedin, your social media profiles can tell people more than you want them to know.

 How many times have you taken part in surveys in your social feed?
 Your favourite food, holiday destinations, which songs and movies you like.
 Information from such innocent-looking social surveys could lead to your information getting compiled into a profile which can someday be used in attacks against your accounts if you don’t know who is collecting this data.

 How do I keep myself safe?
 Lie!

 Earlier, I used to answer these questions quite truthfully, but after a few attempts of account takeovers over the years.
 I’ve started blatantly lying on the security questions, and so should you.
 The answers you put in needn’t make sense as long as you know what the answers are.
 For example, if any site asks me for my favourite colour, I would reply with something like breadsun.
 Gibberish, but no one else knows the answer.
 (No! that’s not the answer I actually use )

 Did you know your first school was Doggies Rescue Cat in Space University?
 You can get even more cryptic and answer that with [email protected]@ERTG.